TsolidarioFG/2024-AGAELA-plataforma/README.md

 - app.dart: Basic configuration of the app like configuring routing
 - locators.dart: Utility to implement dependency injection
 - main.dart: Initializes the app

+## AGAELA APP building and execution

+To run this app you will need [flutter](https://docs.flutter.dev/get-started/install).

+Once it is installed, go to the agaela_app folder and run: `flutter run`